 10. Spray again with Mac Prep + Prime Fix+

 I actually curl my eyelashes with whichever eyelash curler I can find (usually a Revlon one I have).
+Once I have done this step of my routine, I just apply eyelash serum to my top lashes and maybe sometimes a little at the bottom.
+This makes such a big difference when it comes to applying my mascara.
+My lashes appear longer than they are and I’m all for it.
+Isn’t that what everyone is after?
 My mascara has dried by this point and holds my eyelashes better in place.
 I know most people curl their eyelashes first, but because mine are so long, it always ends up with a line of mascara around my eyelid when I curl first.
 After I do this, again, ending the same way I started (to lock in moisture), I spray each quadrant of my face once with Mac Prep + Prime Fix+ (see above for link to product).

 The finished product: